 - 2. Where risks for pollution and nuisance are identified, planning permission will be granted for development providing: - a.
-The level of air borne pollutants caused by the proposed development does not exceed statutory guidelines, unless appropriate mitigation measures are agreed. - Noise nuisance is not likely to cause a significant increase in ambient noise levels b. for either day or night time conditions. - Odour which can be detected beyond the boundary of the site and that is c. detrimental to neighbouring and / or local amenity is kept to a practical minimum. - d.
-External lighting proposals avoid unnecessary light pollution beyond the specific area intended to be lit. - Appropriate pollution control measures are incorporated where necessary to e. protect both ground and surface waters. - 3.
-In addition to the above, development should ensure that the direct, indirect and cumulative effects of pollution and nuisance will not have an unacceptable negative impact on: - health; a. - public safety; b. - quality standards; - d. investment confidence; - visual obtrusion: e. - f. the natural environment; - general amenity; and g. - proposed land allocations shown on the Policies Map h.
+The level of air borne pollutants caused by the proposed development does not exceed statutory guidelines, unless appropriate mitigation measures are agreed. - b.
+Noise nuisance is not likely to cause a significant increase in ambient noise levels for either day or night time conditions. - c.
+Odour which can be detected beyond the boundary of the site and that is detrimental to neighbouring and / or local amenity is kept to a practical minimum. - d.
+External lighting proposals avoid unnecessary light pollution beyond the specific area intended to be lit. - e.
+Appropriate pollution control measures are incorporated where necessary to protect both ground and surface waters. - 3.
+In addition to the above, development should ensure that the direct, indirect and cumulative effects of pollution and nuisance will not have an unacceptable negative impact on: - a. health; - b. public safety; - c. quality standards; - d. investment confidence; - e. visual obtrusion; - f. the natural environment; - g. general amenity; and - h. proposed land allocations shown on the Policies Map